TD Asset Management Inc Sells 4,624 Shares of Palantir Technologies Inc. (NYSE:PLTR)

 TD Asset Management Inc decreased its position in shares of Palantir Technologies Inc. (NYSE:PLTR – Get Rating) by 1.3% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
 The firm owned 343,760 shares of the company’s stock after selling 4,624 shares during the period.
 TD Asset Management Inc’s holdings in Palantir Technologies were worth $2,207,000 at the end of the most recent quarter.

 A number of other institutional investors and hedge funds also recently added to or reduced their stakes in PLTR.
 AlphaCrest Capital Management LLC bought a new stake in Palantir Technologies during the 1st quarter worth approximately $206,000.
 D.A.
 Davidson & CO. raised its stake in Palantir Technologies by 18.6% during the 1st quarter.
 D.A.
 Davidson & CO. now owns 14,579 shares of the company’s stock worth $200,000 after acquiring an additional 2,286 shares during the period.
 MetLife Investment Management LLC bought a new stake in Palantir Technologies during the 1st quarter worth approximately $1,475,000.
 Cibc World Market Inc. raised its stake in Palantir Technologies by 38.3% during the 1st quarter.
 Cibc World Market Inc. now owns 226,834 shares of the company’s stock worth $3,114,000 after acquiring an additional 62,814 shares during the period.
-Finally, Dimensional Fund Advisors LP raised its stake in Palantir Technologies by 71.9% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,153,018 shares of the company’s stock worth $15,832,000 after acquiring an additional 482,171 shares during the period.
+Finally, Dimensional Fund Advisors LP grew its holdings in Palantir Technologies by 71.9% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 1,153,018 shares of the company’s stock valued at $15,832,000 after buying an additional 482,171 shares in the last quarter.
 Institutional investors own 31.90% of the company’s stock.

 Palantir Technologies (NYSE:PLTR – Get Rating) last posted its quarterly earnings data on Monday, February 13th.
 The company reported $0.04 EPS for the quarter, topping the consensus estimate of $0.03 by $0.01.
 The company had revenue of $508.62 million during the quarter, compared to analyst estimates of $504.84 million.
 Palantir Technologies had a negative net margin of 19.61% and a negative return on equity of 11.90%.
 Palantir Technologies’s quarterly revenue was up 17.5% compared to the same quarter last year.
 During the same period in the previous year, the firm earned $0.02 earnings per share.
-As a group, research analysts forecast that Palantir Technologies Inc. will post 0.05 earnings per share for the current year.
+Equities analysts anticipate that Palantir Technologies Inc. will post 0.05 EPS for the current fiscal year.

 Palantir Technologies Inc builds and deploys software platforms for the intelligence community in the United States to assist in counterterrorism investigations and operations.
 The company provides palantir gotham, a software platform which enables users to identify patterns hidden deep within datasets, ranging from signals intelligence sources to reports from confidential informants, as well as facilitates the handoff between analysts and operational users, helping operators plan and execute real-world responses to threats that have been identified within the platform.